Shepton Mallet: Economy

 The furniture store Haskins, which originated in the town in 1938, has its main showroom in the High Street Haskins Retail Centre.
 This includes other shops: a supermarket, Edinburgh Woollen Mill, Ponden Home, Pavers Shoes and an outlet clothing store.
 Retail jobs rose in 2006–2007 with a new shopping development, including a Tesco supermarket, a clothes store and other retailers on a site just south of the town centre, once held by a footwear factory.
 This attracted national media attention when protesters occupied the site to try to block the felling of an avenue dating back to the 19th century.
 It also split opinion in the town between those awaiting revitalisation and those who feared that local traders would fail to compete, bringing further High Street decline.
 Kilver Street has a Mulberry Factory Shop near the old Mulberry headquarters.

 Shepton Mallet housed three major alcoholic drinks producers.
 Gaymer Cider Company closed in 2016.
 Constellation Brands, former owners of Gaymers, still produces Babycham.
 Family-run Brothers Drinks produces Brothers Cider and runs a contract bottling operation for other drinks firms.
 In October 2016 it was announced that the cider factory and bottling plant would be taken over by Brothers Drinks.

 As well as an annual Royal Bath and West Show and other agricultural shows, the Royal Bath & West Showground near Evercreech, 2.5 mi south-east of the town, hosts events such as New Wine Christian festival and the National Adventure Sports Show, fairs and markets including Shepton Mallet International Antiques & Collectors' Fair, and exhibitions and trade shows such as the National Amateur Gardening Show.
-Until recently, Royal Bath and West Show hosted the Soul Survivor Christian festivals.
+Until 2017, Royal Bath and West Show hosted the Soul Survivor Christian festivals.

 Transport

 The A37 runs north–south through Shepton Mallet along the line of the Fosse Way between the south of the town and Ilchester.
 The A361 from Frome and Trowbridge skirts the eastern edge of Shepton on its way to Glastonbury and Taunton.
 The A371 from Castle Cary passes through on its way west to Wells; for some distance, both routes follow the line of the A37.
-The nearest motorway connection is at junction 19 of the M4 via the A37 and M32.
+The nearest motorway connections are at junction 23 of the M5 motorway via the A361 and A39 and at junction 1 of the M32 via the A37.

 Shepton Mallet had railway stations on two lines, both now closed.
 The first, called Shepton Mallet (High Street) in British railways days, was on the East Somerset Railway branch line from Witham and opened in 1859.
 It was extended to Wells in 1862 and later connected to the Cheddar Valley line branch of the Bristol & Exeter Railway from Yatton to Wells via Cheddar.
 Through services between Yatton and Witham started in 1870.
 The line was absorbed into the Great Western Railway in the 1870s.

 A second, Shepton Mallet (Charlton Road) railway station, opened in 1874 with the building of a Bath extension to the Somerset & Dorset Joint Railway.
 This station was some distance east of the town centre and approached over Charlton Viaduct.